 Radicchio looks like a small red cabbage.
 I recently discovered this little gem and decided to try it.
 All of my guinea pigs loved it on the first try, which is quite an impressive feat!
 Clearly, there’s a new favorite veggie in our house!

-Radicchio is low in calcium, which is good, but it’s also a pretty insignificant source of Vitamin C. It’s best to supplement it with plenty of vegetables that are high in Vitamin C to ensure that your guinea pig gets the nutrients they need daily.
+Radicchio is low in calcium, which is good, but it’s also a pretty insignificant source of Vitamin C. It’s best to supplement it with plenty of vegetables that are high in Vitamin C to ensure that your guinea pig gets the Vitamin C they need daily.

 Cilantro contains many nutrients, including Vitamin C, calcium, Vitamins A, E, K, magnesium, and potassium.
-Due to the calcium content, coriander should be fed in small amounts, no more than twice a week.
+Due to the calcium content, cilantro should be fed in small amounts, no more than twice a week.

 You should also avoid feeding this herb to guinea pigs that are pregnant, injured, or scheduled for surgery.
 Cilantro can slow down blood clotting and increase the risk of bleeding.